|A MAJORITY OF ONE?

 April 21, 1997:

 Benjamin Netanyahu is elected prime minister of Israel.

 Browse the NewsHour's coverage of the Middle East.

-But Dr. Ehud Sprinzak, a professor of political science at Hebrew University in Jerusalem, and visiting fellow at the United States Institute of Peace, says that "it is not a question of whether the government will fall, but when."
+Dr. Ehud Sprinzak, professor of political science at Hebrew University and visiting scholar at the United States Institute of Peace, answers: